GaryBell1905793/CDNS/README.md

 Added proper error handling
 Fixed critical bug in main module - build 356
 Updated README with new instructions - update 41
+Added new feature for better user experience - v4.1.7